realworldocaml/book/en/records.md

 drove the type to be considered to be a `logon`, at which point `t.status_message` no longer made sense.

-A better solution is to avoid the ambiguity altogether, either by using non-overlapping field names or, more generally, by minting a module for each type.
+We can avoid this ambiguity altogether, either by using non-overlapping field names or, more generally, by minting a module for each type.
 We'll talk more about modules more in [xref](#files-modules-and-programs), but for now, you can think of a module as a way of collecting values and types together in a named package.

-Packing types into modules is actually a broadly useful idiom (and one used quite extensively by Core), providing for each type a name-space within which to put related values.
+Packing types into modules is a broadly useful idiom (and one used quite extensively by Core), providing for each type a name-space within which to put related values.
 When using this style, it is standard practice to name the type associated with the module `t`.
 Using this style we would write: